The Teichm\"uller and Riemann Moduli Stacks: The rigidified case.

 \begin{remark} The construction above depends on a choice of a foliated atlas.
 However, it is easy to show that it is independent of this choice up to Morita equivalence.
-This can of course be deduced from general arguments, since it represents the stack $[\mathcal I_0/\text{\rm Diff}^0(X)]$, which does not depend on a foliated atlas.
+This can of course be deduced from general arguments, since it represents the stack $\mathcal T(X,\I_0)$, which does not depend on a foliated atlas.
 It can also be proved directly as follows.
 Start with a foliated atlas and construct the associated Teichm\"uller groupoid.
 Take a finer foliated atlas.
 Then the associated Teichm\"uller groupoid is just the localization of the first one over the new atlas, hence both are weakly equivalent \cite{Ha}.
 Start now with two different foliated atlases and their associated Teichm\"uller groupoid.
 Since the union of the atlases is a common refinement of both of them, the two groupoids are Morita equivalent. \end{remark}

-\begin{remark} Because we took the quotient of \eqref{morphismholonomyrigidified} by the \'etale equivalence relation \eqref{equivrigid}, the set of morphisms \eqref{morphismholonomyrigid2} may be non-Hausdorff.
-This is a classical feature of the holonomy groupoid even in finite dimension.
-For example, the holonomy groupoid of the Reeb foliation of the sphere $\mathbb S^3$ is non-Hausdorff.
-In classical foliation theory, this is linked to the existence of so-called vanishing cycles.
-Recall also that the Hausdorffness/Non Hausdorffness of the set of morphisms is preserved by Morita equivalence.
-We refer once more to \cite[\S 5.2]{Moerdijk} for more details. \end{remark}

 \begin{remark} Assume that for all structures $J$ in $\mathcal I_0$, we have $\text{Aut}^0(X_J)$ equal to the identity.
 Then Proposition \ref{foliationsimple} still applies and the action of $\text{Diff}^0(X)$ still defines a foliation of $\mathcal I_0$.
 So we can still define a holonomy groupoid as above.
 Morover the geometric quotient of the Teichm\"uller stack equals the leaf space, that is the geometric quotient of this holonomy groupoid.
 Nevertheless, they may be different as {\it stacks}, because there may exist a non trivial element in $\text{Aut}^1(X_J)$ that fixes $\mathcal I_0$.
 Such an element is encoded in the Teichm\"uller groupoid we construct in section \ref{Teichmueller} but not in the holonomy groupoid of Definition \ref{teichrigid}, cf. Remark \ref{subtle}. \\ For many compact complex manifolds $X_0$, there is no difference between $\text{Aut}^0(X_0)$ and $\text{Aut}^1(X_0)$, cf. \cite{Catsurvey}.
-Indeed, we do not know of any example for which these two groups are distinct, although we do not see any reason for such an example not to exist.
+We gave an example of $X_0$ with $\Azero$ and $\Aun$ distinct in \cite{Aut1paper}.
+The dimension of $\Azero$ is positive so this leads to the following problem.

 \begin{problem} Find a compact complex manifold $X_0$ with $\text{Aut}^0(X_0)$ being reduced to the identity but which is not rigidified. \end{problem}